Showing Affection is Like Touching a Person's Soul

 Affection is a form of energy that flows between people

-Without a doubt you’ve noticed this already, but when you experience affection, respect, and care for those around you it generates a type of emotional energy that benefits everyone.
+You’ve probably noticed this at some point.
+When you get affection, respect, and care from those around you, it generates a kind of emotional energy that’s good for everyone.

-Creating this kind of positive energy enriches you – it costs nothing and yet is worth so much.
-That’s why you should always try to practice the following:
+Creating this kind of positive energy is extremely enriching.
+Plus, it costs nothing and is worth so very much.
+So, you should always try to do the following things:

 - Look at and pay attention to people who speak to you.

-- Listen with empathy and use affirming words: I understand, I know, I realize what you’re going through, you’re right, I can put myself in your position…
+- Listen with empathy and use affirming words: I understand, I know, I know what you’re going through, you’re right, I can only imagine what it’s like in your position…

-- Make use of those simple gestures that trigger positive emotions: a smile, a touch, laughter, an arm around the shoulder…
+- Making some simple gestures can trigger positive emotions.
+This includes things like a smile, a touch, laughter, an arm around the shoulder…